🧬 Copilot-LD

 end

-Token Generation Process
+Token Generation Process (Implemented)

 1. Create payload combining service ID and current timestamp

-2. Generate HMAC-SHA256 signature using shared secret
+2. Generate cryptographic signature using a shared secret

-Token Verification Process
+Token Verification Process (Implemented)

-2. Extract service ID, timestamp, and signature
+2. Decode token and extract service ID, timestamp, and cryptographic signature

-3. Verify timestamp is within token lifetime
+3. Verify timestamp is within configured token lifetime

 4. Recreate expected signature using shared secret

-5. Compare signatures using constant-time comparison
+5. Compare signatures using secure comparison

 Communication Security